nvim-scrollview is a Neovim plugin that displays interactive vertical

 :help scrollview-issues

-Some of the known issues are regarding scrollbar synchronization, error messages, session
+Some of the known issues are regarding scrollbar synchronization, error messages, and session restoration.

 The source code has an MIT License.